Automatic language translation

 Automatic translations are provided as a guide only.
 Automatic translations are quick and convenient, but may not be accurate.

-To use the automatic translator, select your preferred language from the translation tool at the top right hand corner of any page on this website.
+To use the automatic translator, select your preferred language from the translation tool at the top right-hand corner of any page on this website.
+Note that we may choose to keep sections of content in English if we are unsure the translation will be accurate.
+So on some pages the translation tool may be completely hidden, or on others allow only English to be selected.

 Note: Automatic language translation is not available for Internet Explorer browsers.